Palace: Spain

 With over a thousand years of monarchic history, Spain has many palaces of its own that were built for different monarchs or nobles.
-Among these palaces are the Royal Palace of Madrid, also referred to as the Palacio Real.
+Among these palaces is the Royal Palace of Madrid, also referred to as the Palacio Real.
 The palace is the largest palace in Europe with over 2,800 rooms but at the current time is of use for only governmental business while the royal family resides in the smaller Palacio de la Zarzuela.

 In addition to the Royal Palace of Madrid, Alcázar of Seville (which mixes, with the delicate Moorish filigree, European Christian architectural styles), the Alhambra, the Monastery of San Lorenzo de El Escorial and the Royal Palace of Aranjuez, fine baroque palace is surrounded by gardens.
-Currently, the royal family and prime minister live in the more modest Palace of Zarzuela and Palace of Moncloa respectively.
+Currently, the royal family and prime minister live in the more modest Palace of Zarzuela and Palace of Moncloa, respectively.

 United Kingdom

-In the United Kingdom, by tacit agreement, there have been no "palaces" other than those used as official residences by royalty or bishops, regardless of whether located in town or country.
-However, not all palaces use the term in their name – see Holyrood Palace.
+Although many English country houses can be called "palatial" in size and the richness of their contents, in the United Kingdom, by tacit agreement, the word "palace" is reserved for official residences (present or former) of the royal family or bishops, regardless of whether located in town or country.
+However, not all palaces use the term in their name – see Windsor Castle.
 Thus the Palace of Beaulieu gained its name precisely when Thomas Boleyn sold it to Henry VIII in 1517.
-Previously, it had been known as Walkfares, but like several other palaces, the name stuck even once the royal connection ended.
+Previously, it had been known as Walkfares, but like several other palaces including Hampton Court Palace, the name stuck even once the royal connection ended.

 Blenheim Palace was built, on a different site, in the grounds of the disused royal Palace of Woodstock, and the name was also part of the extraordinary honour when the house was given by a grateful nation to a great general, the Duke of Marlborough.
 Along with several royal and episcopal palaces in the countryside, Blenheim does demonstrate that "palace" has no specific urban connotation in English.
-On the use of the term "palace" in the UK, it is notable that Buckingham Palace was known as Buckingham House before it was acquired by the monarchy.
+On the use of the term "palace" in the UK, Buckingham Palace was known as Buckingham House before it was acquired by the monarchy.

 Blenheim Palace (in England) and Hamilton Palace (in Scotland, demolished in 1927) are the only non-royal and non-episcopal residences to have the word "palace" in their name, other than Dalkeith Palace in Scotland, which used to be the seat of the Dukes of Buccleuch (who descend from Charles II of England).